telerik/xaml-docs/controls/radfilepathpicker/events.md

 # Events

 __RadFilePathPicker__ inherits the [Control](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.control?view=netframework-4.8) class.
-In addition to the events that it inherits, the control exposes the following additional ones:
+In addition to the events that it inherits, the control exposes the following ones:

 * __FilePathChanging__: Occurs when a new file path is about to be selected.
 The event handler receives two arguments: